gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

 | body | RetryEventRequest | yes | Request body |

-Retrieve the counts of events based on their status.
+Retrieves the count of failed events for a specific company within the specified date range.
+The user can filter the count based on specific event types if provided.

 *Returned Response:*